tristanpoland/tristanpoland.github.io/posts/horizon-game-server-pt1.md

 ### Enterprise Edition

-For larger studios or projects that need more advanced features, we've developed the Enterprise Edition.
+For larger studios or projects that need more advanced features, we've developed the Enterprise Edition in the form of a paid plugin for the community edition.
 This version includes everything in the Community Edition, plus:

 1. **Parent-Child-Master Architecture**: Designed for massive multiplayer environments, allowing for incredible scalability.
 2. **Advanced Load Balancing**: Sophisticated algorithms to distribute player load across servers efficiently.